What Is Cyber Resilience?

 Cyber Resilience is a continuous journey that evolves as new threats emerge.
 It requires a proactive approach, one that involves regular assessments, updates, and drills to ensure that your organization is always prepared for what lies ahead.

-Remember, the goal is not just to survive a cyber attack but to come out of it with as little damage as possible, both operationally and reputationally.
+Remember, the goal isn’t just to survive a cyberattack but to come out of it with as little damage as possible, both operationally and reputationally.
 In this context, Cyber Resilience is not just an IT or Security concern but a business imperative.

 Additional Resources: